-The operators = (equality) and ! = (inequality) have the following signature:
+The operators = (equality) and != (inequality) have the following signature:

-=, != : boolean \ boolean → boolean
+'''

-: integer \ integer → boolean
+=, != : boolean boolean → boolean

-: symbolic enum \ symbolic enum → boolean
+: integer integer → boolean

-: integers-and-symbolic enum \ integers-and-symbolic enum
+: symbolic enum symbolic enum → boolean

-→ boolean
+: integers-and-symbolic enum integers-and-symbolic enum → boolean

-: word[N] \ word[N] → boolean
+: unsigned word[N] unsigned word[N] → boolean

-: boolean \ word[1] → boolean
+: signed word[N] signed word[N] → boolean

-: word[1] \ boolean → boolean
+'''

-Before checking the expression for being correctly typed, implicit type conversion can be carried out on one of the operands.
-For example, in the expression the left operand is of type boolean and the right one is of type integer.
-Though the signature of the operation does not have a boolean \ integer rule, the expression is correct, because after implicit type conversion on the left operand the types of the operands will be integer \ integer, which is a valid signature for the = operator.
+No implicit type conversion is performed.
+For example, in the expression $\mathtt{TRUE}\ =\ 5$ the left operand is of type boolean and the right one is of type integer.
+Though the signature of the operation does not have a boolean integer rule, the expression is not correct, because no implicit type conversion will be performed.
+One can use the toint or the bool for explicit casts.